 To support our websites, we sometimes embed photos and video content from websites such as YouTube and Flickr.
 As a result, when you visit a page with content embedded from, for example, YouTube or Flickr, you may be presented with cookies from these websites.
 Gwent Police does not control the dissemination of these cookies.
 You should check the relevant third party website for more information about these.

 Most web browsers are set up to accept cookies.
 If you do not wish to receive cookies you should change the settings of your web browser to refuse all cookies or to notify you each time a cookie is sent to your computer, giving you the choice whether to accept it or not.
-See the Direct Gov website for further information and advice about managing cookies.
+See the GOV.UK website for further information and advice about managing cookies.